 Explore with your senses: Sound

 Did you hear?
 We’re exploring with our senses!
-Last week, we looked into the fun ways we can play with and test our sense of sight.
+So far, we've looked into the fun ways we can play with and test our sense of sight.
 If you missed it, check it out here!

 Sensational facts about sound

 There are lots of cool things you may not know about your ears and your hearing.

 - Your ear contains both the tiniest bone in your body – the stapes or ‘stirrup’ bone – and the hardest bone – the temporal bone, which protects your inner ear.

 - Human ears don’t just hear – they also help us stay balanced.
 That’s why you might feel a little unsteady on your feet when you’ve got an ear infection.

 - A heavy meal can actually affect your hearing – it reduces the sounds that you hear!

 - Men's and women’s brains work differently when they’re listening!
 Both use the left side of the brain to process language, but women also use part of their right side for some reason.
 This doesn’t mean that women are better listeners, though – it just may be that they’re processing other information at the same time.

 - Human ears can detect the difference between hot and cold running water!
 Heat is created by molecules speeding up, so cold water moves slightly lower, which our hearing can pick up.
 Try it out!